 Rhinoplasty Questions & Answers

-Why is my nose so oily post-rhinoplasty?
+What is this funny smell in my nose post-rhinoplasty?